-When an applicant proposes a development that may have a significant impact on local communities, the applicant will be encouraged to consult with affected communities prior to submitting a planning application.
+When an applicant proposes a development that may have a significant impact on local communities, in particular development that is defined as major development by the Office of the Deputy Prime Minister (ODPM) Department for Communities and Local Government (DCLG), the applicant will be encouraged to engage in public participation and consult with affected communities prior to submitting a planning application.

-The applicant should submit the results of pre-application consultation to the Council with the planning application.
+The applicant should submit the results of pre-application consultation and public participation to the Council with the planning application.
 The Council cannot insist that the applicant carries out pre-application consultation.
-However, the results, or lack thereof, of pre-application consultation can be material to the determination of the proposal.
+However, the results, or lack thereof, of pre-application consultation are likely to be material to the determination of the proposal.